rht-labs/enablement-docs/5-non-functionals-strike-back/README.md

 4. In the SCM section; set the project to use the `todolist-api` git project.
 Set the credentials accordingly.

-4. Create a step to execute shell and add the following to it, replacting `<YOUR_NAME>` and `somedomain` as expected.
-We will just test the create and show API for the moment.
-We are grabbing the response code of the perf-rest to keep Jenkins running both shells steps and then exiting with whichever fails:
+4. Create a step to execute shell and add the following to it, replacing `<YOUR_NAME>` and `somedomain` as expected.
+We will just test the `create` and `show` API for the moment.
+We are grabbing the response code of the perf-test to keep Jenkins running both shells steps and then exiting with whichever fails:
 ```bash
 export E2E_TEST_ROUTE=todolist-api-<YOUR_NAME>-dev.apps.somedomain.com
 npm install